smatechnologies/opcon-docs/docs/Files/UI/Solution-Manager/Library/Logs/List-Schedule-Builds.md

 # List Schedule Build Logs

 The **Schedule Build** tab allows you to view list of log files for scheduled builds.
-User must have the **ViewScheduleBuildLogs** permission to view this page.
+User must be a member of a role with a least one of the following privileges to view this tab:

+- All Function Privileges
+- View Schedule Build Log

 ![A screen showing list of schedule build files](../../../../../Resources/Images/SM/Library/Logs/ScheduleBuildLog.png "List of schedule build logs")